bcdev/zappend/docs/guide.md

 A _slice dataset_ is the dataset that is appended for every slice item passed to `zappend`.
 Slice datasets can be provided in various ways.

-* When using the `zappend` CLI command, slice datasets are passed as local file path or URI argument.
+* When using the [zappend CLI command](cli.md), slice items are passed as command arguments where they point to slice datasets by local file paths or URIs.

-* When using the [`zappend`](api.md) Python function, slice datasets are passed using the `slices` argument, which must be iterable.
-You can pass a list or tuple of slice items or provide a generator that provides the slice items.
+* When using the [zappend Python function](api.md), slice items are passed using the `slices` argument, which is a Python iterable.
+You can pass a list or tuple of slice items or provide a Python generator that provides the slice items.

 Each slice item can be a local file path or URI of type `str` or `FileObj`, a dataset of type `xarray.Dataset`, or a `SliceSource` object explained in more detail